mek0124/MyChatBot/README.md

 # MyChatBot

 Welcome to MyChatBot.
 A PySide6-based application that uses Mistal AI API for users to send messages, attach files and images, and view responses from the Mistrl AI.
 This project was not hand written by me.
 This project serves as my first attempt at AI prompting.
 I elected to do something small with interacting with the AI and creating a raw, unsanitized dataset from those interactions.
 Each dataset is saved to a relational database on your system as I support user privacy.
 You may do with these datasets as you please.
+These prompts are done using DeekSeek and ChatGPT.
+It's for me to obtain an idea of how I'm going to build my model.

+Total Prompts:
+23- deepseek

-Total Prompts: 13 (each "prompt" is considered an input message from me with/without files/images attached)
+each "prompt" is considered an input message from me with/without files/images attached

 ## Features